A flow approach to the monotonicity of shape functionals

 \subsection{Motivation and Background}

-A fundamental question in the area of shape optimization is to find out the maximizers and minimizers, if they exist.
-However, from a practical application perspective, the theoretically optimal shape may not necessarily be the most suitable one to adopt, and many times, we can only select the best solution from among a given set of shapes, and such a solution is usually chosen to be as close as possible to the optimal shape.
-Therefore, we raise the following two questions, which we believe are of significant importance, both in practical terms and from a theoretical perspective: \begin{question} Suppose that the maximizer (minimizer) of a given shape functional under suitable constraints is unique.
-Is it true that the closer (in a certain sense) a shape is to the maximizer (minimizer), the larger (smaller) the value of the functional on that shape? \end{question}
+A fundamental question in shape optimization concerns the identification of maximizers and minimizers of shape functionals—when such extrema exist.
+From a practical standpoint, however, a theoretically optimal shape may not always be feasible or appropriate for implementation.
+Often, it is necessary to select the best solution from a prescribed set of admissible shapes, typically choosing one that approximates the optimal shape as closely as possible.
+This motivates the following two questions, which we consider to be of substantial importance, both theoretically and in application. \begin{question} Suppose the maximizer (or minimizer) of a given shape functional under appropriate constraints is unique.
+In what sense is it true that the closer a shape is to this maximizer (or minimizer), the larger (or smaller) the value the shape functional attains on that shape? \end{question}